Your guide to standard quilt sizes

 When you're making a quilt for babies, there may actually be a few different uses for nursery quilts, and this can affect the finished size you settle on.
 Many baby quilts are square in shape and can range from 30 inches (91cm) up to 47inches (120cm), though there's no hard and fast rule to the size you make.

-If you're making for a crib it's worth double checking the mattress measurements first – a friend of mine once made a beautiful quilt that matched my baby's mattress size exactly but in practise didn't offer any overlap or overhang either side of the bed.
+If you're making for a crib, it's worth double-checking the mattress measurements first – a friend of mine once made a beautiful quilt that matched my baby's mattress size exactly, but in practice didn't offer any overlap or overhang on either side of the bed.
 We still treasured the quilt but used it more decoratively than as a practical layer of warmth.

 What size is a lap quilt?

-Ah how we love a lap quilt!
-Also known as "the solution if we were planning to make a full size quilt but ran out of fabric", the humble lap quilt is a catch all quilt that anyone can curl up on the sofa under.
-Here on the Gathered team we've made many a lap quilt in our time!
+Ah, how we love a lap quilt!
+Also known as "the solution if we were planning to make a full-size quilt but ran out of fabric", the humble lap quilt is a catch-all quilt that anyone can curl up on the sofa under.
+Here on the team, we've made many a lap quilt in our time!

-To make a lap top, you don't really have to be constrained to any set size, although the majority of lap quilts measure between 38 inches and 50 along each side, with variation according to your preferred quilt shape and intended use.
+To make a laptop, you don't really have to be constrained to any set size, although the majority of lap quilts measure between 38 inches and 50 inches along each side, with variation according to your preferred quilt shape and intended use.